 Reference number: POL 058

-Approval date: 16 December 2013
+Approval date: 28 August 2022

-Policy owner: Manager Information and Communication
+Policy owner: Manager Information and Communication Technology Services

-Technology Services

-Next review: May 2023
+Next review: September 2025

-This policy underpins the management and operation of Closed Circuit Television (CCTV) within the Central Business District (CBD) of Wagga Wagga Local Government Area.
+This policy underpins the management and operation of Closed-Circuit Television (CCTV) within Wagga Wagga Local Government Area.
 Standard Operating Procedures will guide staff in the day-to-day operation of the scheme and ensure alignment with the NSW Government Policy Statement and Guidelines for the Establishment and Implementation of CCTV in Public Places.

-Operating a CCTV system can be complex, time-consuming, and costly, therefore it is necessary that appropriate policies and procedures are in place to ensure the CCTV system operates efficiently and effectively.
+Operating a CCTV system can be complex, time-consuming, and costly; therefore, it is necessary that appropriate policies and procedures are in place to ensure the CCTV system operates efficiently and effectively.
 This Policy and the Standard Operating Procedures will also increase public confidence that Council's CCTV system is appropriately controlled, administered and accountable.

 This CCTV scheme is aimed at the detection and conviction of offenders.
-Council recognises that the presence of CCTV can have a deterrent effect on crime and antisocial behaviour within the CBD, whilst contributing to a greater sense of safety in the community.
+Council recognises that the presence of CCTV can have a deterrent effect on crime and antisocial behaviour, whilst contributing to a greater sense of safety in the community.
 CCTV is part of the broader community safety strategy within the City.
 The CCTV cameras will not be monitored by the Wagga Wagga City Council but will capture images that can be used to assist NSW Police.
 The NSW Police may also passively monitor live images provided by the CCTV scheme.